 The treatment of those in our supposed rehabilitory system is inhumane in itself, where people such as this individual in Louisville, Kentucky are overlooked and treated as animals: left to their own devices in a jail cell for days.
 The lack of feminine hygiene products provided is an insult to this woman’s basic human rights, being left in a state surrounded by their bodily fluids occurring due to a naturally occurring bodily function for no reason.
 It’s equivalence stands to being prevented access to the restroom: these bodily functions must be addressed and are degrading if not.

 On our judiciary system, it reflects a disregard for the lives of humans who are at their low points.
-Individuals see no reason to rehabilitate when society is pitted against them and politicians cause Americans to turn on fellow Americans as they degrade them in their reputation.
+Individuals see no reason to rehabilitate when society is pitted against them.
 Politicians who commit scandals on large scales of corruption get by while allowing a cycle of recidivism to grow due to a hypocritical position of ignoring the human rights of others.
 The fear mongering of fellow Americans by state officials and important individuals combined with the wildfire capabilities of social media allow for an internalized hatred of fellow Americans as a result.
 Americans are made to dehumanize their peers and not think of them as their fellow citizens, ostracizing them in a way similar to how Milgram ostracized participants in some instances in his study by not letting them see the learner so they’d be more likely to cooperate.

 This instance in Kentucky cannot be overlooked: it is a degradation and failure to meet basic human rights in this woman’s case and represents a lack of respect for her by those working in the jail allowing her to continue on in her state.
 When an instance such as this one is brought to light, we must understand that it is merely one of many other cases and it reflects upon the judiciary system as a whole.